-We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellExtm protein expression system.
+We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellExTM protein expression system, or ProCellEx.
 Using our ProCellEx system, we are developing a pipeline of proprietary and biosimilar or "generic" versions of recombinant therapeutic proteins based on our plant cell-based expression technology that target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
 Our initial commercial focus has been on complex therapeutic proteins, including proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease.
 We believe our ProCellEx protein expression system will enable us to develop proprietary recombinant proteins that are therapeutically equivalent or superior to existing recombinant proteins currently marketed for the same indications.
 Because we are primarily targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development process is associated with relatively less risk compared to other biopharmaceutical development processes for completely novel therapeutic proteins.

-Our lead product development candidate is prGCD for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
-Gaucher disease is a rare and serious lysosomal storage disorder with severe and debilitating symptoms. prGCD is our proprietary recombinant form of Glucocerebrosidase (GCD), an enzyme naturally found in human cells that is mutated or deficient in patients with Gaucher disease.
-In July 2007, we reached an agreement with the United States Food and Drug Administration, or the FDA, on the final design of our pivotal phase III clinical trial of prGCD, through the FDA's special protocol assessment (SPA) process.
-We completed enrollment of patients in the phase III clinical trial in December 2008 and expect to report results of the clinical trial in the second half of 2009.
-We anticipate submitting a New Drug Application (NDA) for prGCD to the FDA and other comparable regulatory agencies in other countries in the fourth quarter of 2009.
-In addition to our phase III clinical trial, we initiated, during the third quarter of 2008, a double-blind, follow-on extension study as part of our phase III clinical trial.
-We recently initiated a home care treatment program for patients enrolled in the extension study.
-In December 2008, we also initiated a clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with prGCD.
-The current standard of care for Gaucher patients is enzyme replacement therapy with Cerezyme® which is produced by Genzyme Corporation and currently the only approved enzyme replacement therapy for Gaucher disease.
+Our lead product development candidate is prGCD (taliglucerase) for the treatment of Gaucher disease, which we are developing using our ProCellEx protein expression system.
+On September 14, 2009, we announced that the proposed brand name for prGCD is UPLYSO.
+Gaucher disease is a rare and serious lysosomal storage disorder with severe and debilitating symptoms.
+UPLYSO is our proprietary recombinant form of Glucocerebrosidase (GCD), an enzyme naturally found in human cells that is mutated or deficient in patients with Gaucher disease.
+In July 2007, we reached an agreement with the U.S. Food and Drug Administration, or the FDA, on the final design of our pivotal phase III clinical trial of prGCD, through the FDA's special protocol assessment (SPA) process.
+The phase III clinical trial was completed in September 2009 and, on October 15, 2009, we announced positive top-line results from the trial.
+We are currently submitting sections, on a serial basis, of a New Drug Application (NDA) for UPLYSO as part of a rolling submission allowed in connection with the Fast Track Designation granted to us by the FDA for UPLYSO and we anticipate such filing will be completed before the end of this year.
+In addition, we expect to submit similar applications with other comparable regulatory agencies in other countries shortly thereafter.

+In addition to our recently completed phase III clinical trial, during the third quarter of 2008, we initiated a double-blind, follow-on extension study as part of the trial.
+We also initiated a home care treatment program for patients enrolled in the extension study and in December 2008, we initiated a clinical study evaluating the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with UPLYSO.
+The current standard of care for Gaucher patients is enzyme replacement therapy with CerezymeTM which is produced by Genzyme Corporation and currently the only approved enzyme replacement therapy for Gaucher disease.
 Enzyme replacement therapy is a medical treatment in which recombinant enzymes are injected into patients in whom the enzyme is lacking or dysfunctional.
-The switch-over study is not a prerequisite for approval of prGCD.
-Lastly, in July 2009, following a request by the FDA, we submitted a treatment protocol in order to address an expected shortage of the cur
+The switch-over study is not a prerequisite for approval of UPLYSO.